eginnovation/eGMobileAPM/README.md

 # eGMobileAPM
-eGMobileAPM for iOS is used to instrument the Native Applications
+eGMobileAPM for iOS is a monitoring framework used to instrument the Native Applications.